Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>byteOffset</td>
 		<td>Integer</td>
-		<td>The starting byte position where the required bytes begin</td>
+		<td>The starting byte position where the required bytes begin.
+Only used with the Geometry <code>"type": "ArrayBufferView"</code>.</td>
 	</tr>
 	<tr>
 		<td>count</td>
 		<td>Integer</td>
 		<td>The number of elements.
-Multiply by number of bytes used for valueType to know how many bytes need to be read.</td>
+Multiply by number of bytes used for valueType to know how many bytes need to be read.
+Only used with the Geometry <code>"type": "ArrayBufferView"</code>.</td>
 	</tr>
 	<tr>
 		<td>valueType</td>